Symmetries of $\mathfrak{gl}_N$-foams: Action on foams

 \subsection{Action of \texorpdfstring{$\sll_2$}{sl(2)}}

 Lemma~\ref{lem:sl2-to-witt} gives an embedding of $\sll_2$ in $\ourwitt$.
 Hence the action of $\ourwitt$ defined above induces an action of $\sll_2$ on $\gll_N$-foams.
 Some of the parameters used before become redundant and the necessity of inverting $2$ vanishes.
 We include formula for the action of $\Le$, $\Lf$ and $\Lh$ (via some operators denoted by $\de$, $\df$ and $\dh$).
 They can of course be deduced from the ones in Section~\ref{sec:action-from-witt} via the injection of Lemma~\ref{lem:sl2-to-witt}.
-Fix three parameters $\tone, \ttwo$ and $\tthree$.
+For the rest of the section, we fix three parameters $\tone, \ttwo, \tthree \in \scalars$.

 As before, $\de$, $\df$ and $\dh$ satisfy the Leibniz rule with respect to composition of foams and map traces of isotopies to $0$.
 The operator $\de$ acts via $\Ln[-1]$ on polynomials and by $0$ on any other basic foam.
 The operator $\dh$ is defined as follows.
 Finally $\df$ is given as follows.